matichuk/Ackur/README.md

    - The user defined syntax associates rule options with libraries - but only the SDK pre-define libraries at this point.
 - Ackur Networking Protocol
    - The protocol that Ackur uses to securely communicate between devices/instances is only accessable through the scripting engine.
+- Raw results from exectuing a script
+   - Routines to parse the raw results from a script call have not yet been exposed.
+So the script results are currently converted to text before returning.
+Sometime in the future there will be an option of recieving a token and a response message.
+A script is able to concatenate onto the response message during execution, but will return only a single token.

 Example User Syntax
 - See http://ackur.com for an example user syntax for setting up a simple calculator supporting entries like "45 + (32 - 30)" and "(2 * 564.45) / 45.2".